Periodic solutions of nonlinear control systems with switching: a Lie-algebraic and contraction approach: CASE STUDIES

 In this first example, we apply the proposed description of periodic trajectories to a mathematical model of a nonisothermal chemical reaction.
 A reaction of the type ``$A\to$ Product'' of order $\bar n$, considered in~\cite{CES2017,AMM2019}, is described by the following nonlinear control-affine system:

 where $ D = (-1,+\infty)^2 $, $ U = [u_1^{\min},u_1^{\max}] \times [u_2^{\min},u_2^{\max}] $,

 In this control system, $x_1$ and $x_2$ describe deviations of the outlet concentration of $A$ and the outlet temperature, respectively, from their steady-state operation values in a continuously stirred tank reactor (CSTR).
 The controls $u_1$ and $u_2$ denote deviations of the inlet concentration of $A$ and the inlet temperature from their steady-state values, respectively.
 The state variables, control inputs, and time in~\eqref{CSTR_affine} are normalized to be dimensionless, and the parameters of the vector field $f_0$ are also dimensionless (see~\cite{CES2017} for details on the derivation of equations~\eqref{CSTR_affine}).
-The constraint $x_1>-1$ ensures the positivity of the physical concentration, while $x_2>-1$ ensures the positivity of the absolute temperature in Kelvin.
-For the hydrolysis reaction of the type $\mathrm{(CH_3CO)_2 O + H_2 O \to 2\, CH_3 COOH} $ with an excess of water, we choose the parameters of system~\eqref{CSTR_affine} as in~\cite{AMM2019}: ${\bar n}=1$, $\phi_1=\phi_2=1$, $k_1=5.819\cdot 10^7$, $k_2=-8.99\cdot 10^5$, $\varkappa=17.77$, $u_1^{\max}=-u_1^{\min} = 1.798$, $u_2^{\max}=-u_2^{\min}=0.06663$.
+The constraint $x_1>-1$ ensures the positivity of the physical concentration, while $x_2>-1$ ensures the positivity of the absolute temperature.
+We choose the parameters as in~\cite{AMM2019}: ${\bar n}=1$, $\phi_1=\phi_2=1$, $k_1=5.819\cdot 10^7$, $k_2=-8.99\cdot 10^5$, $\varkappa=17.77$, $u_1^{\max}=-u_1^{\min} = 1.798$, $u_2^{\max}=-u_2^{\min}=0.06663$.

-Control system~\eqref{CSTR_affine} admits the trivial equilibrium $x_1=x_2=0$ with $u_1=u_2=0$, which corresponds to a steady state operation of the reactor.
-We will study the periodic solutions of system~\eqref{CSTR_affine} in a neighborhood of this trivial equilibrium by applying bang-bang controls.